Garnet Hall

-Garnet R. Hall is an American Democratic Party politician serving as a member of the New Jersey General Assembly for the 28th legislative district, having taken office on January 9, 2024.
+Garnet R. Hall is an American Democratic Party politician who served as a member of the New Jersey General Assembly for the 28th legislative district from January 9, 2024 to January 13, 2026.

 Biography

 Born in Montclair, New Jersey, Hall graduated the local public schools and attended Fairleigh Dickinson University.
 A resident of Maplewood, New Jersey, Hall has been a deputy clerk in Essex County.

 New Jersey General Assembly

 Running together with State Senator Renee Burgess as part of the first slate for the legislature composed entirely of African-American women, Hall and her incumbent running mate Cleopatra Tucker defeated Republicans Joy Freeman and Willie S. Jetti in the 2023 New Jersey General Assembly election.
 Hall was one of 27 members elected for the first time to serve in the General Assembly, more than one-third of the seats.

 Committees

 Committee assignments for the 2024—2025 Legislative Session are: